-Almaden has planned a 5,000-meter exploration drill program at El Cobre and Goldgroup will is expected to continue with its planned 30,000-meter exploration drill program at the Caballo Blanco project.
-Results are expected in 2012.
+Almaden will commence a 5,000-meter exploration drill program at El Cobre in November 2012.

 ATW - NWT, Canada

 66.2% through ownership of shares in ATW Resources Ltd.

 The ATW diamond property is located at Mackay Lake, NWT and is in close proximity to a number of active diamond exploration projects: The Diavik Mine lies about 29 kilometres north, the Snap Lake Project is about 68 kilometres southwest, the Mountain Province/De Beers Gacho Kue Project is about 72 kilometres southeast, and Peregrine Diamonds Ltd's DO-27 Kimberlite lies 20 kilometres to the northeast.